peterekjs/vite-plugin-font/README.md

       // Default: `UserConfig['base'] + 'fonts'`
       base: '/',

-      // List of font definitons.
+      // Font definitons.
+It can be defined as single object or as list of configurations
       font: [
         {
           // Font name to be referenced by css rule e.g.: `font-family: Pacifico;`